Llanthony Secunda Priory

 Surviving remnants

-To the south of the campus lie the remains of a 15th-century tithe barn (grade I, list #: 1271698).
+To the south of the campus lie the remains of a 15th-century tithe barn.
 The barn's roof had been removed by 1734, by 1834 the west porch on the south side had been removed and the south wall either side of it was taken down in 1887.

-To the south of the barn's west end are the rubble footings of a medieval range that was part-demolished some time before 1882.
-The line of this missing structure is continued by the still-standing middle segment of that range (grade I, list#: 1271693).
-At the end of the range, where a gate between outer and inner courts was once located, is a late 19th-century farmhouse (grade II, list#: 1245765) which incorporates some remains of the the range to which it is attached.
+To the south of the barn's west end are the rubble footings of a medieval range that once separated the priory's inner and outer courts and which was part-demolished some time before 1882.
+The line of this missing structure is continued by the still-standing middle segment of that range.
+At the end of the range, where the gate between outer and inner courts was once located, is a late 19th-century farmhouse which incorporates some remains of the the range to which it is attached.

-Another range (grade I, list#: 1271697), dating to the 16th century, survives on the original southern boundary of the priory.
-Also surviving are lengths of the 15th-century northern wall (grade I, list#: 1271695) and 16th-century western wall (grade I, list#: 1271696), along with the ruins in the western wall of the late 15th-century outer gatehouse (grade I, list#: 1271694).
+Another range dating to the 16th century survives on the original southern boundary of the priory.
+Also surviving are lengths of the 15th-century northern wall and 16th-century western wall.
+The latter also includes the remnants of the priory's west gate and late 15th-century gatehouse.
 The gate's pedestrian passage is complete, but a wagon passage on the north side is almost entirely gone and the porter's lodge that would have been part of the gate has not survived.

 The restored south range is available for venue hire.
 An exhibition detailing the history of the priory has been installed in west range, open free of charge to visitors on the first Sunday of every month, with guided tours available for a small charge.
 The grounds of the former priory, including the remains of the tithe barn, are publicly accessible year round.